emmanuel-ocran/emmanuel-ocran.github.io/index.md

 ---
 layout: home
-title: "Emmanuel Ocran"
 author_profile: true
 ---

 👋 Hi!
-I’m Emmanuel Ocran — a data and analytics professional in training with a background in finance.
+I’m Ocran, a data and analytics professional in training with a background in finance.

 I use tools like Python, SQL, Excel, Power BI, and AWS to clean, explore, and visualize data in ways that solve real-world business problems.